-- Provide tools to address auto theft and property crime, including increased state funding to grant programs to support regional enforcement and prosecution efforts; - 2) Make refinements to the restrictions on vehicular pursuits to curb motor vehicle thefts: - Commit ongoing state funding for therapeutic courts to satisfy the new state drug possession law; and - 4) Supply stable state funding for co-responder programs, such as the City's Behavioral Health Contact Team. - 5) Amend state law to allow for a parent or guardian to provide consent for a juvenile to be interviewed by law enforcement to include consent to search property to resolve unsolved crimes and prevent future incidents.
+- Provide tools to address auto theft and property crime, including increased state funding to grant programs to support regional enforcement and prosecution efforts; - 2) Commit ongoing state funding for therapeutic courts to satisfy the new state drug possession law; and - 3) Supply stable state funding for co-responder programs, such as the City's Behavioral Health Contact Team. - 4) Amend state law to allow for a parent or guardian to provide consent for a juvenile to be interviewed by law enforcement to include consent to search property to resolve unsolved crimes and prevent future incidents. - 5) Create programs to improve law enforcement retention, such as state supported law enforcement officer wellness and injury prevention programs most, but also for the facilities to be more geographically disbursed.
+Based on the findings from the Residential Facilities report, the County should join the City in requesting that the state invest in long term care facilities in all underserved regions of the state, which may include Pierce County.
+Secondly, building upon the work of the Sex Offender Policy Board, the County should join the City in requesting that the state should clarify that fair share principles apply to sexually violent predators released from state hospitals and secure community transition facilities.
+The City requests the County support additional changes so DSHS will have to: